A vector quantized masked autoencoder for audiovisual speech emotion recognition: The VQ-MAE-AV model

+The token-wise representation obtained from the encoder is combined with mask tokens and fed to the VQ-MAE-AV decoder along with additional position embeddings, as denoted by $\tildza$ and $\tildzv$ and illustrated in Fig.~\ref{fig:Overview}.
+The mask tokens actually correspond to one single trainable vector as proposed in the original MAE \citep{he2022masked}.
+Similarly as for the encoder, the audio and visual inputs of the VQ-MAE-AV decoder can be fused using either self-attention fusion or cross-attention fusion.

+The number of attention blocks $L'$ in the decoder is chosen to be lower compared to that of the encoder ($L' < L$).

-At the end of the decoder, a linear layer is added, which maps to the size of the VQ-VAE codebooks.
-The output of this linear layer corresponds to the logits of the discrete index tokens.
-After applying an $argmax$ operation, we obtain reconstructions $\xaqrec$ and $\xvqrec$ of the indices $\xaq$ and $\xvq$ that were provided by the VQ-VAE-audio and VQ-VAE-visual encoders, respectively.
+A linear layer is added at the end of the decoder, which maps to the size of the VQ-VAE codebooks.
+The output of this linear layer corresponds to the logits of the discrete tokens.
+After applying a \textit{argmax} operation, we obtain reconstructions $\xaqrec$ and $\xvqrec$ of the indices $\xaq$ and $\xvq$ that were provided by the VQ-VAE-A and VQ-VAE-V encoders, respectively.